-East Riding of Yorkshire CCG will fund one cycle of IVF treatment.
+North Yorkshire CCG will fund one cycle of IVF treatment.
 Where an individual feels that they have exceptional circumstances that would merit consideration of an additional cycle being funded by the NHS they should speak to their doctor about submitting an individual funding request to their local CCG.